Who can apply

 If you are transferring into UOW from another University or articulating into UOW from UOW College, you must complete one full-time session of study (24 credit points) at UOW before submitting an application to study abroad.

-If your partner and/or children will be accompanying you overseas, you are encouraged to plan well in advance and discuss your options with the Study Abroad Office as soon as possible.
+If your partner and/or children will be accompanying you overseas, you are encouraged to plan well in advance and discuss your options with the Office of Global Student Mobility as soon as possible.

 Please discuss your requirements with the Study Abroad team.
 We can advise you on appropriate exchange destinations and overseas support services that can be provided.
 All enquiries and advice is managed confidentially.